-Grandparents play a unique roll in their grandchildren’s education.
+As grandparents, we can play a unique roll in our grandchildren’s education.
 We may or may not be the place of overseeing homework and day-to-day decisions about education.
-But we can all provide a supportive hand for our grandchildren by assisting them with homework, showing interest in the functions at their school, and helping to broaden their learning.
+But we can all provide a supportive hand for our grandchildren by assisting with homework, showing interest in school functions, and helping to broaden their learning.

 REINFORCING SCHOOL LEARNING

 Research shows that students learn best when adults around them reinforce what’s being taught.
 Whether or not you have expertise in any of their academic subjects, there are always opportunities to ask questions about what they are learning and help them make the connections to real-world applications.
 If you have the chance to help them with routine homework or a special project, that creates an opportunity to validate their role as students and also can create a special bond.